 The Dream That Won't Let Go

-That’s why I’m writing this.
-Maybe if I put it into words, I’ll finally understand what it meant.
+That's why I’m writing this down.
+Maybe if I put it into words, I can make sense of it.

 The Dark Room

-My belongings were scattered around, but they didn’t feel like mine.
-They felt empty.
-Hollow.
-Like props in a play, placed there to trick me into believing this was real.
-But I knew better.
-Something was wrong.
+My things were scattered around, but they felt empty, like props meant to trick me into thinking this was real.
+But I knew something was wrong.

 And then, I saw him.